9 marketing strategies that fill chairs, built for artists and studios who'd rather tattoo than play marketer.

 Key takeaways

 The visual nature of platforms like Instagram and Pinterest also allows you to showcase sketches, flash designs, and behind-the-scenes glimpses of studio life alongside finished tattoos.
-Showing more than the finished product helps people envision themselves sitting comfortably in your chair.
+Sharing sketches, process shots, and studio moments alongside finished tattoos helps people picture themselves sitting in your chair and see the personality behind the tattoo.

 Having a lot of positive reviews also helps your profile appear higher in search results, so always ask your clients to leave one after an appointment and respond to any you get.
 Lastly, if you also sell products, add them to your profile.